AlexShRz/alette-os/apps/marketing/docs/getting-started/configuring-requests.md

 }))
 ```

-Now we can the query as is:
+Now we can execute the query as is:
 ```ts
 // Each invocation is using the same request settings
 // { args: { hey: 'Alette Signal' } }